daniaki/ABACBSAbsSS/README.md

 ```

 # Production setup
+## Option 1: Managed by you
+If managing your own environment, set up a production server using Nginx and Gunicorn.
+Consult the documentation found
+[here](https://docs.gunicorn.org/en/stable/deploy.html).
+Initialize the Django application using:

 ```bash
 pip install -r requirements\production.txt python manage.py migrate python manage.py populatetables
 ```

-To set up a production server using Nginx and Gunicorn, consult the documentation found
+## Option 2: Manged by Docker
-[here](https://docs.gunicorn.org/en/stable/deploy.html).
-Alternatively if you want to run this application in Docker,
+Alternatively if you want to run this application in Docker and skip the above steps, make sure to have Docker and
-make sure to have Docker and Docker-compose installed.
-Place you SSL certificates in `docker/nginx/ssl` and make sure
+Docker-compose installed.
+Place you SSL certificates in `docker/nginx/ssl` and make sure  they are labelled `app.cert`
-they are labelled `app.cert` and `app.key` for your certificate file and key file respectively.
-In the
+and `app.key` for your certificate file and key file respectively.
+In the `docker/nginx/nginx.conf` file, modify the
-`docker/nginx/nginx.conf` file, modify the field `server_name` to your registered domain name.
+field `server_name` to your registered domain name.

 You are responsible for performing your own scheduled database backups if needed.
 You can do this by executing a shell
 session in the running docker-compose container and copying the `db.sqlite3` file to your host file system.